How To Find A Great Mental Health Counselor

 By: Stan Popovich

-Using the Managing Fear Framework, you can take small, deliberate steps to reduce anxiety, take control of your search, and connect with a counselor who truly supports your mental health—so even the first step feels manageable instead of stressful.
+You can take small, deliberate steps to reduce anxiety, take control of your search, and connect with a counselor who truly supports your mental health.

 When to Talk to Someone